 So with this in mind, there are definitely certain cuts of beef, lamb, and goat (more on this below) that we can buy from standard meat processors.

-But when buying from standard processors, unless one is experienced with meat and chelev and knows exactly what to look for, removing all visible fat from the edges of the meat is highly recommended.
+But when buying from standard processors, unless one is experienced with meat and identifying chelev, then removing all visible fat from the edges of the meat is highly recommended.

 As for ground beef, unless processing the meat yourself and you know what to look for, I believe it’s a good idea to buy this certified kosher as there is no sure way to know whether or not chelev was included in meat that has been pre-ground.
 And obviously, there would be no way to separate it out if it was.